mikeporterdev/KidQuest/README.md

 3. Type in the parent PIN code.
 4. Fill in the name, description (optional) and select a difficulty rating for the quest.

+Added quests will appear in the Open Quests list and the child will be notified that there is a new quest available.

 #### Completing a Task

 When a task has been completed by the child, it needs to be moved into pending status to be verified by an adult.
 To complete a task, press the "Mark as Complete" button on the Open Quests section of the main screen.
 Rewards are not given until the task has been verified.
+The parent will be notified when a quest has been marked as complete.

 #### Verifying a Task

+The parent can see quests that are awaiting verification by checking the Pending Quests list.
-Once the parent has verified that the task has been completed,
+Once the parent has checked that the task has actually been completed, they can give the child the in-game rewards by pressing the "Confirm Quest button".
+The child will be notified that they have been given rewards.

+#### Adding Rewards

+Adding rewards takes place much like adding a quest does.

 ## Setup